We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Similar to other clarity grades, a VS1 designation isn’t referring to any one type of flaw.

-They may have etch channels, feathers, or a cavity.
+They may have etch channels, feathers, naturals, or a cavity.

 It could be a combination of multiple inclusions, or several instances of one type.

-As an example, this VS1 diamond has a crystal and a natural.
+As an example, this VS1 diamond has a crystal and pinpoints.

 The clarity plot shows only one occurrence of each, and both are small.

-The two inclusions kept it from earning a VVS (very very slightly included) clarity grade but aren’t enough to have a significant effect on the diamond’s appearance or brilliance.
+The two imperfections kept it from earning a VVS (very very slightly included) clarity grade but aren’t enough to have a significant effect on the diamond’s appearance or brilliance.

 In fact, if you placed a VS1 clarity diamond next to a VVS2 or VS2 diamond, you couldn’t tell the difference without magnification because the inclusions in all of them are minor.